CSI-Pedro-Ochoa/CSI-Java-2021/Modules/Module3/Module3.md

 What is the diference between a Java object and a primitive data type?

- - Answer:
+ - Answer: Data types use less memoery than java objects

 Describe what an array is in your own words.

- - Answer:
+ - Answer: An array is basically is like a container of a certain data type

 How do you address an index in an array?
 Write a code that assigns 34 to a new variable by accessing the value stored in:
         int[] arr = {4, 3, -1, 4, 34};

- - Answer:
+ - Answer: i do not know

 What is the first index of a list?
 Why?

- - Answer:
+ - Answer: 0 because its neither positive or negative

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer:
+ - Answer: An example of a null is like covering yourself in a blanket when its hot, there is no point.

 What part of this instructions was incomplete or unclear?

- - Answer:
+ - Answer: no

 Type down any class notes below this sentence: